 Accurate billing in ophthalmology requires support for ICD-10 and CPT codes specific to eye care, such are those for intravitreal injections, laser procedures, and cataract surgeries.
 Advanced EMRs automate coding suggestions based on clinical documentation, reducing denials and speeding reimbursements.
 Many also integrate with the IRIS Registry, the largest specialty registry in medicine.

-Top Ophthalmology EMR/EHR Software Options In 2025
+Top Ophthalmology EHR Software Options In 2025

 EMR